Amirtalebi83/GNN-OptimalPowerFlow/README.md

   ![Train and Validation Loss - 57-Bus SAGE](document/57_sage.png)

 *The loss curves demonstrate effective convergence for all the cases.
-The validation loss closely follows the training loss, indicating good generalization and minimal overfitting.*
+The validation loss closely follows the training loss which indicates good generalization and minimal overfitting.*

 ### Comparison of GNN Architectures: